cy1135/getting_and_cleaning_data/README.md

 The files in this repository:

 **READ.md** -
-**Data set one** - merged data of training and test sets
+**tidy.txt** - merged data of training and test sets, subset to mean and std
-**Data set two** - tidy data set with the average of each variable for reach activity and each subject
+**tidy_avg.txt** - tidy data set with the average of each variable for reach activity and each subject
 **CodeBook.md** - describes the variables, the data, transformations performed to clean the data
 **run_analysis.R** - script for performing analysis